-Really listen to the quality of the sound your making.
+Really listen to the quality of the sound you make.
 This exercise is working on bridging the ‘middle passage’ (that awkward bridge between ‘chest voice’’ and ‘head voice’ where you might get a voice crack) and evening out your sound across the register

 This is incredibly important.
 Bad posture will crush your support and mean you will struggle to sing higher notes.

 If you find yourself hunching, try standing your legs hip-width apart, flopping your head down to the floor, and bending your knees (forward fold in yoga).
-Then, straightening your knees and aiming for a flat back (halfway lift in yoga).
+Then, straighten your knees and aim for a flat back (halfway lift in yoga).
 Then flop down again to forward fold and gradually come to a standing position.

 Studies genuinely show that leaders going into board meetings carry themselves with more confidence and poise in performance after a breathing exercise and the ‘Superman posture’.

-Often times, the mental stress of approaching high notes or performing generally is expressed in fidgeting and visible, physical signs of tensions.
+Oftentimes, the mental stress of approaching high notes or performing generally is expressed in fidgeting and visible, physical signs of tension.

-A good way to tackle this anxiety is by checking these behaviours.
+A good way to tackle this anxiety is by checking these behaviors.
 Often, they are more of a hindrance than a help and they will always be distracting for your audience.

 Try standing in front of a full-length mirror or filming yourself in portrait mode as you sing through a song you know has a high passage that makes you anxious.

 See what you do and try and actively avoid these anxious performance habits.